 With the quick-release toggle clamps attached to the upper portion of the table saw jointer jig, the next step is to adjust the clamps.
-The pads of the clamps should be adjusted so that they securely hold a piece of one-by stock (1x6, 1x8, etc.), but not be so tight against the stock that the pressure could tear the clamps off of the jig.
+With a scrap piece of stock placed below the pads, adjust the clamp pads accordingly, using a pair of open-end wrenches.

-The table saw jointer jig is nearly complete.
-The next step is to rip a strip of stock on your table saw five feet in length that will fit into the left miter slot of your table saw.
-You'll want to verify the size of the slot on your saw, but typically, the miter slot is about 3/4" wide by 3/8" (or slightly less) high.
-The idea is for the strip to glide smoothly with minimal play through the slot.Continue to 9 of 10 below.
+Rip a 5-foot-long strip of stock on your table saw, which will be attached to the bottom of the base and slide through the miter-gauge slot on the bed of your table saw.
+Verify the size of the slot on your saw, but typically, the miter slot is about 3/4-inch wide by 3/8-inch (or slightly less) high.
+The idea is for the strip to glide smoothly through the slot with minimal play.

 Trim the Jointer Jig

-With the table saw blade beneath the surface of the saw, position the miter strip into the miter slot and verify that the jointer jig glides smoothly across the entire length of the table, with very minimal side-to-side play.
-If you experience side-to-side play, you may wish to go back a couple of steps and make a slightly tighter miter strip.
+With the table saw blade set below the bed of the saw, position the miter strip into the miter slot and verify that the jig glides smoothly across the entire length of the table with minimal side-to-side play.

 Once you're satisfied with the movement of the jig, pull the jig all the way forward (toward your body), raise the saw blade to slightly more than 3/4-inch.
 Start the saw and trim the right-side edge of the jointer jig.
 The saw blade should remove only about 1/8-inch of plywood.
 Your table saw jointer jig is now complete.